owaiskhan772/react-native-the-meals-app/README.md

 #### Demo Screens

-`app-demo-screens` folder have the demo snaphots of the app running on the Android Emulator
+`app-demo-screens` folder has the demo snaphots of the app running on the Android Emulator